mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A node in the tree may also be _blank_, indicating that no value is present at that node.
 The _resolution_ of a node is an ordered list of non-blank nodes that collectively cover all non-blank descendants of the node.
 The resolution of a non-blank node with no unmerged leaves is just the node itself.
-The resolution of a node is effectively a depth-first, left-first enumeration of the nearest non-blank nodes below the node:
+More generally, the resolution of a node is effectively a depth-first, left-first enumeration of the nearest non-blank nodes below the node: